cph-cachet/cognition_package/README.md

 Cognition Package is a Flutter [package](https://pub.dartlang.org/packages/research_package) for building cognitive tests for study apps on Android and iOS built using [CARP Research Package](https://pub.dartlang.org/packages/research_package) using [Flutter](https://flutter.dev).

-Cognition Package is a Flutter implementation of a Cognitive test battery including 14 valdiated gold-standard cognitive tests spanning all 5 Neurocognitive domains:
+Cognition Package is a Flutter implementation of a Cognitive test battery including 14 valdiated gold-standard cognitive tests spanning all 8 Neurocognitive domains:
-1. Learning & memory
+1. Sensation
-2. Language
+2. Perception
-3. Perceptual-motor function
-4. Executive function
+3. Motor skills and construction
+4. Attention and concentration
-5. Complex attention
+5. Memory
+6. Executive functioning
+7. Processing speed
+8. Language and verbal skills

 The tests in Cognition Package are implemented as ActivitySteps from [Research Package](https://pub.dartlang.org/packages/research_package).
 They derive from Apple’s ResearchKit’s Active Tasks, but where transformed to Steps instead, so that they may be used inside a RPTask along with other types of Steps.
 Each test consists of 3 key sections - the instructions for the test, the test itself and the results of the test.